joereynolds/what-to-code/README.md

 - Given an image, you should convert it into a text-based equivalent.
 For example: https://github.com/joereynolds/Image-to-Ascii

 - Given an audio file of someone dialling a number, approximate the number dialled from the frequency of each tone.
 See http://en.wikipedia.org/wiki/Telephone_keypad for details.

-- Just like "inotify" tracks creation/modification of files, create something that allows one to track modification of individual  **blocks** of specific files.
-This probably needs to be a kernel module.

 - A graph-based single-file compression algorithm with the name `jan`, so that we can have file with a [`.tar.jan`](https://en.wikipedia.org/wiki/Robert_Tarjan#Algorithms_and_data_structures).
 (If you don't want to click the link: Robert Tarjan developed a bunch of cool algorithms and data structures regarding graphs.)